 Some of these spirits are malicious, and enter into our world to terrify and harass the innocent.
 It is a dark and dangerous time as winter is approaching and with it comes the potential for death and despair, always omniscient and present like fetid swamp gas.

-The word Halloween is a shortening of “All Hallows Evening” which is the first day of the Catholic Church’s threep-day celebration of Allhallowtide.
+The origins of Halloween are reflected in the name, too.
+Halloween is a shortening of “All Hallows Evening” which is the first day of the Catholic Church’s threep-day celebration of Allhallowtide.
 These three days are dedicated to honoring the dead, saints (hallows), martyrs, and the recently departed souls who had not yet reached heaven.

 Of course, once you start talking about saints and martyrs, you are often talking about people who died slow, painful, often times gruesome deaths, and were more than likely victims of the most horrific injustices.
 Their spirits, groaning and wailing in pain and agony, would wander the world in between that of the living and that of the dead, in hopes that the living would help them pass over and end their abject misery and suffering.

-Most historians agree that Halloween is a “Christianized” version of the numerous Pagan harvest festivals that had been around for thousands of years in many different cultures.
+Most historians agree about the origins of Halloween in that the a “Christianized” version of the numerous Pagan harvest festivals that had been around for thousands of years in many different cultures.

 Halloween, or more properly All Hallows Eve became a Christian holiday in the year 609 AD.